FronkonGames/Before-Commit/README.md

 1. Open a folder containing a Git repository
 2. Navigate to the Source Control view in VS Code
-3. Look for the "Before Commit" section
-4. Files will be listed with their sizes and status
-5. Files exceeding the size limit will be highlighted with a red background (configurable)
+3. Files exceeding the size limit will be highlighted with a red background (configurable)
+4. Hover over files to see their size information

 ## Extension Settings